apache/parquet-format/Encryption.md

 unique nonce with a length of 12 bytes (96 bits).
 Notice: the NIST specification uses a term “IV” for what is called “nonce” in the Parquet encryption design.

+#### 4.1.4 Invocation limit
+According to the section 8.3 of the NIST SP 800-38D document, *"The total number of invocations of the authenticated encryption function shall not exceed 2^32, including all IV lengths and all instances of the authenticated encryption function with the given key"*.
+This restriction is related to the "uniqueness requirement of IVs and keys" (section 8 in the NIST spec) - *"if even one IV is ever repeated, then the implementation may be vulnerable"*. *"Compliance with this requirement is crucial to the security of GCM"*.

+The bulk of modules in a Parquet file are page headers and data pages.
+Therefore, one encryption key shall not not be used for more than 2^31 (~2 billion) pages.
+In Parquet files encrypted with multiple keys (footer and column keys), the constraint on the number of invocations is applied to each key separately.

+When running in the context of a larger system, any particular Parquet writer implementation likely does not have sufficient context to enforce key invocation limits system-wide.
+Therefore, the higher level system itself must arrange to supply keys appropriately to the various writer instances.

+Parquet writer implementations should have a local invocation counter for each encryption key.
+If the counter exceeds 2^32, the implementation should return an error and produce no more cipherblocks.
+While this does not enforce a system-wide limit, it helps in distributed systems that provide different keys to different nodes (or generate unique keys in each node).

 ### 4.2 Parquet encryption algorithms